zompiexx/wargames/README.md

 * Pan-AM
   * Reservations are stored in a datafile
   * Search facility to search for passenger name against datafile (quite basic at the moment)

+* Tic-Tac-Toe
+  * Option for 0, 1 or 2 Players
+  * Computer moves use AI logic
+  * 0 Player option causes computer to play itself, "learning" (getting faster) as it plays each round
+  * Grid and O and X are generated using character maps

 Still to do:
 * User Accounts (for users other than "Joshua")